knightsUCF/CarRacing/Log.md

 So we brought the graphic into Game, right near the top.
 To make the graphic come to the front, we inputted a "1" for sort order under canvas of the Intro Graphic, game object element.

+Let's get started now on the code which detects everything has been loaded.

 # Setting Up Scaling on Menu Images

 The way that they set up the canvas scaling on Rushy Road is as follows: